 Designing your backyard oasis can seem like a donating task, so as with other donating tasks, you should break the larger task into smaller ones.
 This is the way any good designer would approach the task of developing a new project.
 Below, we discuss three major areas to consider:

-There are a myriad of different surface finishes available.
-The finish can be as simple as plain plaster painted or some of the newer finishes such as a cement based plaster with marble dust, such as Marbelite with color mixed into the plaster or a color plaster with small pebbles mixed in with the plaster, such as Pebble Tec.
+There is a myriad of different surface finishes available.
+The finish can be as simple as plain plaster painted or some of the newer finishes such as a cement-based plaster with marble dust, such as Marbelite with color mixed into the plaster, or a color plaster with small pebbles mixed in with the plaster, such as Pebble Tec.

-Other features you may want to consider is in-pool lighting, an attached spa, built-in water slide with a grotto, water jets, a sun-shelf/swim-out or a myriad of other features which are too numerous to list here.
+Other features you may want to consider are in-pool lighting, an attached spa, a built-in water slide with a grotto, water jets, a sun-shelf/swim-out, or a myriad of other features which are too numerous to list here.
 Surfeits to say, your designer will have a whole host of ideas.

 Outdoor Living Space

-For the purposes of this article, what we refer to as Outdoor Living Space is the entire deck area around your pool and covered patio including your outdoors kitchen and shower.
-This is where an Interior Designer would really come in handy.
+For this article, what we refer to as Outdoor Living Space is the entire deck area around your pool and covered patio including your outdoor kitchen and shower.
+This is where an Interior Designer would come in handy.

-To get the full use of your backyard oasis, a kitchen and shower are a must.
+To get full use of your backyard oasis, a kitchen, and shower are a must.
 Why walk back and forth between your house and your oasis when you can do all your cooking in your outdoor kitchen?
 It’s like an outdoor grill, but only better.
-One thing that a lot of customer have done with their outdoor kitchen is to add mosaic to the kitchen backsplash.
+One thing that a lot of customers have done with their outdoor kitchen is to add mosaics to the kitchen backsplash.

 An outdoor shower is defiantly a must.
 You don’t want the kids and your guests running in and out of the house just to rinse off before getting into the pool or after swimming.
 One way to make the pool shower more attractive is to add Ceramic Mosaic Art.